Hi, I’m Lisa Suennen. Here is my background:

 Previously, I served as Worldwide Product Manager for INGRES/Relational Technology, Inc., a relational database company, where I had responsibility for development, marketing and distribution for the company’s UNIX PC software product.
 Prior to INGRES, I served as Director of U.S. Market Development and as a Manager, U.S. Government and Industry Relations for X/Open, an international computer industry standards setting and lobbying consortium.
 Earlier, I spent several very formative years at Regis McKenna, Inc. (the former firm led by Regis McKenna), a legendary high technology marketing and public relations firm, where I was responsible for marketing, public relations and public sector strategy for client companies in the software and healthcare areas.

 I hold an M.A. in political science, a B.A. in political science and a B.A. in mass communications, all from the University of California, Berkeley.
 I am delighted to be on faculty at the UC Berkeley Haas School of Business where I teach the annual class on healthcare venture capital in the changing healthcare economy.
-I am fortunate to be a sought-after speaker at a broad range of industry and private healthcare and investing venues and you can see where I am speaking next by looking HERE.

 I live in Marin County, California with my family and a small posse of unruly pets.